 With no 'middle seats' in Qatar Airways business class on any of its aircraft types, it won't be such a sticking point for solo flyers, but the same wouldn't be said of pairs or families travelling together.

-Seat selection on Qatar Airways' Business Class Classic fares
+Baggage allowance on Qatar Airways' Business Class Lite, Classic fares

 Across all three Qatar Airways business class fare types, the airline offers a base baggage allowance of 40kg on flights where the 'weight system' is used, such as from Australia.

-The airline has confirmed to Executive Traveller that any additional checked baggage allowances that would normally apply under Qatar Airways Privilege Club, or other Oneworld tier benefits, will continue to apply even on Business Class Classic fares.
+The airline has previously confirmed to Executive Traveller that any additional checked baggage allowances that would normally apply under Qatar Airways Privilege Club, or other Oneworld tier benefits, will continue to apply even on entry-level business class tickets.

 Here's how that looks for elite members of Privilege Club, and other Oneworld frequent flyer programs, including Qantas Frequent Flyer.